sablier-labs/docs/docs/concepts/04-lockup/01-overview.md

 2. Bob's allocation of the DAI deposit increases every second beginning Apr 1.
 3. On Apr 10, Bob will have earned approximately 1000 DAI.
 He can send a transaction to Lockup to withdraw the tokens.
-4. If at any point during April Alice wishes to get back her tokens, she can cancel the stream and recover what has not been streamed yet.
+4. If at any point during April Alice wishes to get back her tokens, she can cancel the stream and recover what has not vested yet.

-This streaming model is especially useful for use cases like vesting and airdrops.
+This distribution model is especially useful for use cases like vesting and airdrops.
 If you are looking to create an indefinite stream of tokens, please refer to our [Flow](../flow/overview) protocol.

 Lockup enables multiple distribution models, a feature that is discussed in the next section.